Causes of Knocking Sound from Front Wheel while Driving -How to Fix

 All of the parts of a suspension system are linked to each other.
 These parts work together to decrease vibrations from the road and make driving smooth significantly.
 The ball joints connect the suspension systems to the wheels.

-They make it possible for the wheels to turn left or right.
-If these ball joints start to wear out, when you turn the steering wheel, you will hear banging, grinding, or knocking sounds.
-As you turn the steering wheel to the right or left, the noise will get louder.
+They enable the wheels to rotate either left or right.
+When you crank the steering wheel, you will hear banging, grinding, or knocking noises if these ball joints begin to wear out.
+The volume increases when you turn the wheel to the right or left.

 Axle problems

-An axle can, of course, be a problem with the way the car was made.
+It’s possible that the car’s design flaws contributed to the failure of the axle.
 Manufacturers have had to call back some cars for this reason alone.
 When this happens, the axle can’t usually hold the whole vehicle’s weight for a long time.

 A bent axle can’t be fixed, unfortunately.
 When an axle is bent, the tires can’t grip the road in the same way.
 This can make the outside tires wear unevenly, make it hard to turn, and make knocking noises when you drive over bumps.